 Teachers differentiate the work, set appropriate objectives and achievable targets.
 The new SEND Code of Practice encourages support through an Assess, Plan, Do, Review cycle.
 We always work closely with parents and their child.
 Parents are able to meet the class teacher or the SEND Coordinator to discuss their child's progress, needs and problems and work together to find solutions to enable each child to make the best progress they can.

-If you have any concerns or questions regarding SEND please contact Mrs. Mitchell, our Special Educational Needs Coordinator (SENDCO) via the School Office.
+If you have any concerns or questions regarding SEND please contact Mrs. Mitchell, our Special Educational Needs Coordinator (SENDco) via the School Office.

-Mrs. Mitchell (SENDCO)
+Mrs. Kathryn Mitchell (SENDco)